-The effective tax rate for the three and six month periods of 2018 was higher than that for the three and six month periods of 2017 primarily due to the change in tax classification of a wholly-owned subsidiary from a partnership to a corporation and a change in mix of domestic and foreign earnings from the prior year, partially offset by tax exempt income from the retroactive extension of the 2017 Federal blender's credits during the first quarter of 2018 and the lower statutory U.S. Federal income tax rate.
+The effective tax rate for the three and nine month periods of 2018 was higher than that for the three and nine month periods of 2017 primarily due to the change in tax classification of a wholly-owned subsidiary from a partnership to a corporation, updated provisional tax related to the Tax Cuts and Jobs Act ("2017 Tax Act") and a change in mix of domestic and foreign earnings from the prior year, partially offset by tax exempt income from the retroactive extension of the 2017 Federal blender's credits during the first quarter of 2018 and the lower statutory U.S. Federal income tax rate.